Invariants in Quantum Geometry: Hyperlinks in

 \begin{proof} It suffices to show that for each $u = 1, \cdots, \on$ and each $v = 1, \cdots, \un$, ${\rm sk}(\ol^u, \ul^v)$ is invariant under the equivalence relation.
 Suppose $\ol^u < \ul^v$.
 As discussed earlier, ${\rm sk}(\ol^u, \ul^v) = 3 \times {\rm lk}(\pi_0(\ol^u), \pi_0(\ul^v))$.

-Now, ${\rm lk}(\pi_0(\ol^u), \pi_0(\ul^v))$ is invariant under any time-like isotopy of the hyperlink consisting of $\ol^u$ and $\ul^v$.
+Now, ${\rm lk}(\pi_0(\ol^u), \pi_0(\ul^v))$ is invariant under any time-like isotopy of the hyperlink containing $\ol^u$ and $\ul^v$.
 By Remark \ref{r.t.1}, the time-lag for all the crossings in a link diagram projected on $\Sigma_i$, $i=1,2,3$, for any continuous deformation of $\pi_0(\ol^u)$ and $\pi_0(\ul^v)$ will be the same, and it will never change sign.
-Hence the hyperlinking number ${\rm sk}(\ol^u, \ul^v)$ remains invariant under time-like isotopy, as long as the time ordering of the continuous deformation of $\ol^u$ and $\ul^v$ is also preserved throughout the time-like isotopy.
+Hence the hyperlinking number ${\rm sk}(\ol^u, \ul^v)$ remains invariant under time-like isotopy, as long as the time-ordering of the continuous deformation of $\ol^u$ and $\ul^v$ is also preserved throughout the time-like isotopy.

 \end{proof}